 This page will constantly be updated with programs, apps, sites, etc., that I, personally, have found useful or other authors have found useful and suggested to me.
-Sites, programs, and apps listed in pink are ones I’ve personally used, while those that have been suggested to me, that I haven’t tried yet, are listed in blue.
+Sites, programs, and apps listed in blue are ones I’ve personally used, while those that have been suggested to me, that I haven’t tried yet, are listed in orange.
 (I’ll be slowly adding them as they come to mind so I don’t spend an entire day working on it!)
 I do not have any affiliations with any of the sites nor do I receive compensation for listing them.
 If you have a site you think others might find useful, please let me know.
 Also, if you’ve had a problem with a site, I’d like to know that too.

 Calibre: A downloadable program that converts your Word documents into other formats, such as Mobi and Epub.

 Canva: An online site where you can make book and teaser graphics.

 Cold Turkey: A program that blocks your access to the internet for set periods so you don’t get distracted while writing!